 - Scott Walker's Political Views

-A look at the political views of Wisconsin Governor and 2016 GOP Presidential Candidate Scott Walker.
-How does he stack up against Jeb Bush, Rubio, Cruz, and the other Republican nominees?
+A look at the political views of former Wisconsin Governor and failed 2016 GOP Presidential Candidate Scott Walker.

 - Ben Carson's Political Views

 The political views of current HUD secretary Ben Carson.

 An unbiased look at the political views of former Ohio Governor and failed 2016 GOP Presidential Candidate John Kasich.
 How does he stack up to Trump, Rubio, Bush, and other Republicans on the issues?